jeffkingm/terraform-project/README.md

 7. Create security Group to allow port 22,80,443

-8. create a network interface with an ip in the subnet
+8. Create a network interface with an ip in the subnet

 9. Create Ubuntu server and install/enable apache2